-The TriCentennial

-Summer

-Don't sing of how you love me

-Don't take me to that show

-Don't tell me you're the Chosen One

-'Cause I don't want to know

-Don't take me to no party

-Don't dance with me tonight

-It's all the same with you, my love

-You're holding me too tight

--Mahliya Kutura, Independence Day

-In Congress, July 4, 1776.
-The unanimous Declaration of the thirteen united states of America,

-When in the Course of human Events, it becomes necessary for one People to dissolve the Political Bands that have connected them with another, and to assume among the Powers of the Earth, the separate and equal Station to which the Laws of Nature and Nature's God entitle them, a decent Respect to the Opinions of Mankind requires that they should declare the causes which impel them to the Separation.

-We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness.-That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed, that whenever any Form of Government becomes destructive of these Ends, it is the Right of the People to alter or to abolish it...

--Opening to the American Declaration of Independence,

-July 4, 1776 Gregorian
+The TriCentennial Summer Don't sing of how you love me Don't take me to that show Don't tell me you're the Chosen One Cause I don't want to know Don't take me to no party Don't dance with me tonight It's all the same with you, my love You're holding me too tight -Mahliya Kutura Independence Day In Congress, July 4, 1776.
+The unanimous Declaration of the thirteen united states of America, When in the Course of human events, it becomes necessary for one people to dissolve the political bonds that have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.- We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.- That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed,- That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or abolish it... -Opening to the American Declaration of Independence; July 4, 1776 Gregorian.

-Once there was a thief, and the thief was God.
+ONCE THERE was a thief, and the thief was God.